File Structure

 Challenge 3: Paragraphs with \par.

 In the section about Paragraphs from above we learned that empty lines are important to create paragraphs.
 However, there is also a LaTeX command called \par which might be of help for us.
 Consider the LaTeX code below.
 Can you already guess which of these options prints Hello World! and This is my first LaTeX document. in two separate lines?
-(Feel to make a new project in Overleaf to test this out!)
+(Feel to make a main.tex file in a new project folder to test this out!)

 LATEX